my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 ## Changelog
 ### 1.4.5
   * **MODIFICATION**
-  * merging CSS styles to single File
+  * Merge CSS styles to single File
+  * Remove CSS fixation of the content to 720px
+  * Update header logo

 ### 1.4.4
 * **ENHANCEMENTS**